theandrew168/bronzebeard/README.md

 ## Cables
 USB-C for programming
-USB-to-Serial for interacting (VCC attached to 5V, not 3.3V!)
+USB to TTL Serial for interacting (VCC attached to 5V, not 3.3V!)

 ## Setup
 Need custom build of dfu-util: